How It Works

 Not only does increased family engagement lead to increased positive feelings about literacy – which in turn improves literacy performance – family involvement is also closely connected to student attendance.
 Some districts even partner with organizations to help provide families with everything from a bus pass to emergency shelter to legal help to promote student attendance.
 A school district can’t solve deeper social problems on its own.
 Ultimately, for literacy instruction to work, children first need to be in school to receive it.

-Family events focus on ways in which adults can augment learning at home and engage the whole family in daily literacy activities, such as daily “read-alouds” with intentional breaks to discuss picture-to-text correlation and the content of the books themselves.
-Program staff also continually look for ways to learn the families’ needs and help point adults toward resources they might not access otherwise, such as community resources around workforce development, education opportunities, how to be an advocate for their child, and effective communication.
+Family engagement includes events that focus on ways adults can support learning at home.
+Activities that engage the whole family in daily literacy practice — including regular “read-alouds” with intentional breaks to discuss picture-to-text correlation and content — promote love of reading and deepening comprehension.
+Future Forward staff continually look for new ways to understand families’ needs and direct caregivers toward resources in the community such as workforce development, continuing education, how to be an advocate for their child, effective communication, and health resources.